cnp3/ebook/exercises/ex-sharing.rst

 2. Same question as above, but now consider that the hosts transmit 1000 bits frames at 100 Mbps.
 The cable has a length of 2 kilometers.
 C is in the middle of the cable.
 Each square in the figure below corresponds to 10 microseconds.

+  .. no collision between A and B
+  .. no collision B and C
+  .. collision C and last B

  .. tikz::
     :libs: positioning, matrix, arrows